AlexB52/portfolio/source/blog/2021-01-14-testing-model-concerns.html.md

   end

   describe '#reviewed?' do
+    subject { described_class.new }

-    it 'returns the correct boolean based on #reviewed_at' do reviewable.reviewed_at = nil
+    it 'returns the correct boolean based on #reviewed_at' do subject.reviewed_at = nil
-      expect(reviewable.reviewed?).to eql false
+      expect(subject.reviewed?).to eql false

-      reviewable.reviewed_at = DateTime.current
+      subject.reviewed_at = DateTime.current
-      expect(reviewable.reviewed?).to eql true
+      expect(subject.reviewed?).to eql true
     end
   end